 Self-Directed LearningThe NRWA’s Resume Writing 101 self-paced learning program delivers practical, ready-to-use resume writing tips to improve your skills, whether you’re a seasoned professional or just starting out in the field.
-All 9 modules are presented in downloadable PDF's.
+Each module is provided as a PDF to read through and save for future reference as well as online learning, as well as online learning modules.

-★ Qualifies for 9 CE's towards the NCRW ★
+★ Qualifies for 9 CEU's towards the NCRW ★

 The Resume as a Marketing Tool (Module 1): The focus of this segment is on marketing concepts used in resume writing.
 You will learn how to sell benefits instead of features and emphasize successes, contributions, and achievements.
 Learn how to incorporate design elements and write compelling content to effectively market your resume clients.